-If you’re hurt in a car accident, you need to talk to a California auto accident attorney.
+If you’re hurt in a car accident, you need to talk to a California car accident attorney.

-The California car accident lawyers of GJEL are here to help navigate you through this difficult time.
+The California auto accident attorney of GJEL is here to help navigate you through this difficult time.

 Our experience in auto accident litigation is extensive.
 The attorneys of GJEL will: